flyconnectome/flywire_annotations/README.md

 Skeletons and NBLAST scores are too large to be deposited on Github.
 Instead they are available for download via Zenodo: https://doi.org/10.5281/zenodo.8077335

 ## Software tools
-All the software developed for working with FlyWire data and used in this paper is open-source and available through Github.
+All software used in this paper is open-source and available through Github.
+Some of it was specifically developed for working with FlyWire data.

 ### Python